ibm-cloud-docs/mqcloud/learn/mqoc_security.md

 ## The MQ details

-As of MQ 9.2.1r2, a deployed queue manager will have TLS enabled by default on the predefined channels.
-Queue managers deployed at a lower version than 9.2.1r2, which have been upgraded to version 9.2.1r2 or above will not have TLS enabled by default.
+As of the release of MQ 9.2.2r1 (25th of March 2021), a deployed queue manager will have TLS enabled by default on the predefined channels.
+Queue managers deployed at a lower version than 9.2.2r1, which have been upgraded to version 9.2.2r1 or above will not have TLS enabled by default.
 It is highly recommended that you enable it on all channels to further improve security.

 Two channels are provided by default:
 - `CLOUD.ADMIN.SVRCONN` for use by Administrator users, for example connecting using MQ Explorer or runmqsc